MSc Maritime Engineering Science / Naval Architecture (1 yrs)

 Relevant employment experience would be considered if a candidate does not meet the formal qualifications requirements.
 We are always happy to receive applications from candidates with equivalent qualifications.
 If you are unsure about our entry criteria, please contact our admissions staff who would be happy to provide advice in advance of your application.

 If your first language is not English, we need to ensure that your listening, written and spoken English skills would enable you to enjoy the full benefit of your studies.
 For entry onto our programmes, you will need an International English Language Testing System (IELTS) score of 6.5 or an equivalent qualification.

 All individuals are selected and treated on their relative merits and abilities in line with the University’s Equal Opportunities Policy.
 Disabled applicants will be treated according to the same procedures as any other applicant with the added involvement of the Disability Office to assess their needs.
 The programme may require adaptation for students with disabilities (e.g. hearing impairment, visual impairment, mobility difficulties, dyslexia), particularly the practical laboratory sessions, and we will attempt to accommodate students wherever possible.

 Typical course content

-You will study a number of core and optional subjects during both semesters.
+You will study a number of compulsory and optional subjects during both semesters.
 These provide sound preparation for the final part of the degree, the Research Project.

 The first 8 months are normally spent mainly on the taught component, with lectures divided into two 12-week periods (Semesters 1 and 2), and with exams at the end of each semester.
 The final 4 months are spent full-time on a research project.